randyrossi/bmc64/README.md

 # Build Instructions

 Building this is a bit of a pain.
 A lot more work has to be done to make this easier.

-For now, this is what you have to do:
+Pre-reqs:

     sudo apt-get install xa65